 There are lots of ways you can help oppose HS2

-- Write to Patrick McLoughlin and your MP and encourage your friends and relatives to write to their own MP, especially if they are in areas not directly affected.
+- Write to Chris Grayling and your MP and encourage your friends and relatives to write to their own MP, especially if they are in areas not directly affected.
 The more politicians realise that people think HS2 is a bad proposal, the more likely they are to cancel it.

 - Download posters and other publicity material from our “toolbox” and display them in your window, workplace or anywhere where you have permission.
 You can also get posters and other publicity material from the Stop HS2 shop – click here.